rk3142/fern-production/README.md

 Launches the app using localhost:3000 in a web browser

 ### `npm test`
 Runs the unit tests.
-The coverage will be outputted to `/coverage` in the root
+The coverage will be outputted to `/coverage` in the root of the frontend

 ### `npm run bdd`
 Runs cucumber for BDD.
 Note: BDD will not function as expected due to firebase authentication.
-The results have been displayed below.
+The results have been displayed below and more detailed instructions will follow later.

 # Backend Deployment
 Pre-requisite: Ruby v2.6.6 or v2.6.8  and SQLLite should be installed in the system